-While you technically have access to everything in the Amazon Music library, you can’t just request whatever song you want.
+While you technically have access to everything in the Amazon Music library, you can’t just play whatever song you want.

-If you’re a Prime member, but not a subscriber to the separate $9/month Amazon Music Unlimited service, you’ll have to shuffle when listening to artists or albums.
-Still, the free shuffling for Prime members is better than Spotify Free because unlike Spotify Free, Prime Music has no ads.
-You can create playlists using the Amazon Music app, but those shuffle, too — and will play “related” songs.
+If you’re a Prime member, but not a subscriber to the separate $9/month Amazon Music Unlimited service, you can only listen to artists or albums on shuffle.
+Still, the free shuffling for Prime members is better than Spotify Free because, unlike Spotify Free, Prime Music has no ads.
+You can create playlists using the Amazon Music app, but those will shuffle, too — and will play “related” songs.

 - Playing specific songs

-- Skipping songs as many times as you want
+- Skipping as many times as you want

 - High-fidelity sound quality